Amenhotep19/wiced-ess/README.md

 This is a preview release WICED Wifi SDK support for the [Sensirion Environmental Sensor Shield (ESS)](https://developer.sensirion.com/ess/)

-It has been tested on the [Future Nebula platform](http://www.futureelectronics.com/en/Technologies/Product.aspx?ProductID=NEB1DX01FCS1089735), and small changes might be necessary to run on other boards.
+It has been tested on the [Future Nebula platform](http://www.futureelectronics.com/en/Technologies/Product.aspx?ProductID=NEB1DX01FCS1089735), and small changes might be necessary to run on other boards (see section "Adapting to a new Wiced Platform")

 ## Installation
 1. download one of the release ZIPs from https://github.com/winkj/wiced-ess/releases (you can also clone the git repository, in which case the decompression step below isn't necessary).